-NourishmentSecond tip: support your serotonin levels with targeted nutrition.
+Ernährung (=Nutrition)Second tip: Support your serotonin levels with targeted nutrition.

 Serotonin is not directly contained in any food.
 However, it is possible to increase the concentration of serotonin through food indirectly via the serotonin precursor L-tryptophan.
 The good thing: L-tryptophan is found in many everyday foods.

 Fruits such as bananas, dates or figs are recommended for promoting serotonin.
 However, certain types of vegetables, meat and other animal products such as yoghurt or cheese and oatmeal are also suitable.